semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 -   **Ownership**: maintaining ownership of files is more challenging.
 Systems like Git or Mercurial don’t feature built-in directory permissions.
 -   **Code reviews**: notifications can get very noisy.
 For instance, GitHub sends notifications about PRs to every developer in the repository.

 You may have noticed that these problems are mostly technical.
-In the following sections we’ll learn how companies that stuck to monorepos pushed the envelope by investing in tooling, adding integrations, and writing custom solutions.
+Some of them may be mitigated by adopting the [trunk-based development model](https://trunkbaseddevelopment.com/), which encourages engineers to collaborate in a single branch, the trunk, and proposes limiting the lifespan of topic branches to the minimum.

-TODO: mention [trunk-based development](https://trunkbaseddevelopment.com/).
-The cornerstone of trunk-based development is using only short-lived branches and merging to the main branch as frequently as possible, reducing the chance of merge conflicts.
+In the a short while, we’ll learn how companies that stuck to monorepos pushed the envelope by investing in tooling, adding integrations, and writing custom solutions.

 ## 1.5 It’s not (only) about technology